YunfeiG/skill-prediction/README.md

 ## Update/fix logs

+Feb 16, Celebrate the new year of the dog.
+Petrification fix(KDNM 2nd boss cone attack).

 Feb 4, 2018: Rain of Arrows, Regeneration Circle, Resurrection: Attack speed bonus from Rare and Superior and other kinds of noctenium support.

 Growing Fury: fixed the problem when you can cast this skill without having full rage.